-Scheduled for completion in late 2023, East Link extends Link light rail 14 miles east from the International District/Chinatown Station to the Overlake Transit Center via downtown Bellevue, adding ten stations and preliminary engineering for a future extension to downtown Redmond.
+Scheduled for completion in late 2023, East Link extends Link light rail 14 miles east from the International

+District/Chinatown Station to the Overlake Transit Center via downtown Bellevue, adding ten stations and preliminary engineering for a 2024 extension to downtown Redmond.
 The stations include Judkins Park (Rainier Ave), Mercer Island, South Bellevue, East Main, Bellevue Downtown, Wilburton, Spring District/120th, Bel-Red/130th, Overlake Village, and Redmond Technology (Overlake Transit Center).
 East Link, along with some of the stations, are currently in the initial phases of construction.
-With the extension to Bellevue and Overlake, Link will operate as the Blue Line between Overlake and Northgate in 2023, with four-car trains at all times.
-With the opening of East Link the capacity between Downtown Seattle and Northgate will double.
+With the opening of East Link the capacity between downtown Seattle and Northgate will double, being served by both the Blue and Red lines.